Taarab

-Taarab is a music genre popular in both Tanzania and Kenya.
+Taarab is a music genre popular in Tanzania and Kenya, and the wider Swahilisphere.
 It has been influenced by the musical traditions of the African Great Lakes, North Africa, the Middle East, and the Indian subcontinent.
 Taarab rose to prominence in 1928 with the advent of the genre's first star, Siti binti Saad.

 According to local legend, taarab was popularized by Sultan Seyyid Barghash bin Said (1870-1888).
 He enjoyed luxury and the pleasures of life.
 It was this ruler who initiated taarab in Zanzibar; and later it spread all over the African Great Lakes region.
 The sultan imported a tarab ensemble from Egypt to play in his Beit el-Ajab palace.
 He subsequently decided to send Mohamed Ibrahim from Zanzibar to Egypt to learn music and to play the kanun, a string instrument similar to the zither.
 Upon his return, he formed the Zanzibar Taarab Orchestra.
 In 1905, Zanzibar's second music society, Ikwhani Safaa Musical Club, was established, which continues to thrive in the 21st century.
-Ikwhani Safaa and Culture Musical Club, were founded in 1958, have been the leading Zanzibar taarab orchestras.
+Ikhwani Safaa and Culture Musical Club, were founded in 1958, have been the leading Zanzibar taarab orchestras.